fleekxyz/non-fungible-apps/CONTRIBUTING.md

 fix: a bug fix
 chore: build process or auxiliary tool changes
 docs: documentation only changes
-refactor: code change that neither fixes a bug or adds a feature
+refactor: code change that neither fixes a bug nor adds a feature
-style: markup, white-space, formatting, missing semi-colons...
+style: markup, white space, formatting, missing semi-colons...
 ```

-Please ensure your code is clear and readable and also provide as much information you can in the description.
+Please ensure your code is clear and readable and provide as much information as you can in the description.

-> ⚠️ Your code and any changes made needs to be covered with tests
+> ⚠️ Your code and any changes made need to be covered with tests

 > ⚠️ In case of need, you have to provide all documentation changes within your PR

 ## Testing

-We are up to write tests using both [Hardhat](https://hardhat.org/) and [Foundry](https://book.getfoundry.sh/) frameworks.
-Its mandatory that all tests were well described and all validations to make the code consistent and secure.
-To get more information about it, check the [Testing section on our wiki](https://github.com/fleekxyz/non-fungible-apps/wiki/%F0%9F%93%98-Getting-Started#testing).
-You can also get some examples of how to test it on [test folder](/test).
+This project has test suites both in Solidity and JavaScript.
+We use [Hardhat](https://hardhat.org/) and [Foundry](https://book.getfoundry.sh/) frameworks.
+It is mandatory for all tests to be well described to make the code consistent and secure.
+To get more information about this topic, check the [Testing section on our wiki](https://github.com/fleekxyz/non-fungible-apps/wiki/%F0%9F%93%98-Getting-Started#testing).
+You can also treat existing test suites as your inspiration.
+They are located at the [test folder](/test).

 ## Getting help

-Join us on our [Discord Server](https://discord.gg/fleekxyz).
+Join us at our [Discord Server](https://discord.gg/fleekxyz).
 Let's build a great community together!